Island-Pay/Api-Node-Js/README.md

 ## Send money

-> This is where all auth route like login, register and all
+> This is where send money to

 ---